-Creating podcasts in the classroom is a highly inclusive strategy because it allows every pupil to participate, express themselves, and develop essential communication skills in ways that are tailored to their needs.
+Creating podcasts in the classroom is a highly inclusive strategy for Oracy learning because it enables every pupil to participate, express themselves, and develop essential communication skills in ways that are tailored to their needs.

 The recent Curriculum and Assessment Review recognises oracy as a fundamental component of a world-class education, alongside reading and writing.